Looking out across the bay at Llandudno, North Wales

 A quiet room at The Rosedene is the a calm spot for both ends of the day — and a winter direct booking usually comes with the quieter end of the season to itself.

-Tonight's moon Waxing crescent · 2% illuminated
+Tonight's moon Waning crescent · 2% illuminated

 Today, by what you're doing.